 Project: a new aquatic, arts and leisure centre in Batemans Bay.

-Timeframe: Construction began in September 2020 and the centre is due to open in the first half of 2022.
+Timeframe: Construction began in September 2020 and the centre will open to the public on 4 June 2022.

 Cost and funding:

 - Council has secured $51 million in grants from the NSW and Australian governments.

 - The total budget is $69 million.
 This covers all costs, including project management, design, environmental assessment and related studies, legal and professional services, fees and charges, furniture fittings and equipment, construction costs and a contingency of $6 million.

 - The construction cost is $58,082,810 including GST (cost to Council: $52,802,554 excluding GST).

 May 2022: Construction is complete and fit-out is well underway.
 The Bay Pavilions will open to the public on Saturday 4 June 2022.
 Check out the Bay Pavilions website for the latest news, events and newsletter sign-up.